Chuvash people: Religion

-Most Chuvash people are Eastern Orthodox Christians and belong to the Russian Orthodox Church.
+Most Chuvash people are Eastern Orthodox Christians and belong to the Russian Orthodox Church while a minority are Sunni Muslims or practitioners of Vattisen Yaly.
 After the Russian subjugation of the Chuvash in the 16th century, a campaign of Christianization began.
-Most Chuvash did not convert until the mid-19th century.
-They retain some pre-Christian shamanism traditions in their cultural activities.
-They syncretized Orthodox Christianity and shamanism.
+However, most Chuvash were not converted until the mid-19th century.
+The Chuvash retain some pre-Christian and pre-Islamic shamanism traditions in their cultural activities.
 Parallel pray in the shrines called keremet and sacrifice geese there.
 One of the main shrines is located in the town of Bilyarsk.
 Vattisen Yaly is a contemporary revival of the ethnic religion of the Chuvash people.

-A minority of Chuvash follow Islam and they have also retained many traces of pre-Islamic beliefs and rituals.
-This minority probably adopted Islam as early as the Volga Bulgaria era but most of those Chuvash likely converted during the Golden Horde period.
-Some Chuvash who converted to Christianity following the Russian conquest reverted to Islam during the 19th and early 20th century.
+A minority of Chuvash may have been exposed to Islam as early as the Volga Bulgaria era but most of those early Chuvash likely converted during the Golden Horde period.
+An inscription dated at 1307 indicates that some Chuvash were converted to Islam, and religious terms occur in Chuvash in the form of Tatar loanwords.
+However, sources do not specify the practices of the Chuvash during this period.
+Some Chuvash who converted to Christianity following the Russian conquest converted to Islam during the 19th and early 20th century.
+During this period, several Chuvash communities were influenced by Tatars and became Muslim.
+This caused some Muslim Chuvash to define themselves as Tatars but they retained their language and several Chuvash customs.